-Council may be limited with the type of engagement it can undertake in the following situations:
+Council may be limited with the community engagement it can undertake in the following situations:

-- Where there is no opportunity for the community to influence Council decision making, such as when Council isn't the leading agency (e.g. other Government departments), or there is limited opportunity for community consultation to influence the outcome; - specialist knowledge or expertise is required; - work is commercial in confidence; - work relates to operational matters; - procurement processes being undertaken in accordance with Council's Procurement Policy; and - where there is an unacceptable risk posed to our community if we do not take immediate action.
+- Where there is no opportunity for the community to influence Council decision making, such as when Council isn't the leading agency (e.g. other Government departments), or there is limited opportunity for community consultation to influence the outcome; - specialist knowledge or expertise is required; - work is commercial in confidence; - work relates to operational matters; - where there is an unacceptable risk posed to our community if we do not take immediate action.